bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 So we are looking at a cluster right here, a single cluster.
 If you look at this cluster, does anyone want to hazard a guess which transaction we would kick out of the mempool first if we had to reduce the mempool footprint?
 K, yes, excellent.
-K has a fee rate of one sat per vbyte, and clearly that's gonna get picked into the block last, per looking at this carefully.
+K has a fee rate of one sat per vByte, and clearly that's gonna get picked into the block last, per looking at this carefully.
 And it also has the lowest descendant set fee rate.
 So descendant sets are exactly the same as ancestor sets except we look at it from the other side.
 For a descendant set, we look at the transaction and all of its descendants, we sum up their fees and sum up their sizes, and that gives us the descendant fee rate.